Liban45/hangman227/README.md

 ### Stages of Development
 The development of the Hangman Game involved several key stages:

-1. **Function Definitions:** Started by defining functions for core game functionalities, such as selecting a random word, checking a guessed letter, and asking for input.
+1. **Function Definitions:** Started by defining functions for core game functionalities, such as selecting a random word, checking the letter guessed, and asking for input.

 2. **Object-Oriented Programming (OOP):** Transitioned to an object-oriented approach by encapsulating the game logic into a `Hangman` class.
 This allowed for better organization of code, improved readability, and easier maintenance.